Macarthur Astronomy Forum

 The Forums (known as the General Meetings of the Society until the new identity was adopted in February 2011) have been held (admission free) at (and with the support of) the Western Sydney University (Cambelltown Campus), NSW, Australia since the second meeting of the Society in 1996.

 The first Macarthur Astronomy Forum was held on 21 February 2011, with a presentation by Professor Fred Watson A.M., Astronomer-In-Charge of the Australian Astronomical Observatory, Siding Springs, NSW, Australia.
 The talk was entitled: "Poles Apart - The environment near a planet's poles".

-The Forums are open to the general public and are held on the third Monday of each month (January to November) and on the second Monday of December.
+The Forums are open to the general public and are held monthly.